manishkk/Randomness-Test-of-Sequences/README.md

-# Randomness test of Sequences
+# Randomness Test of Sequences